 - Where the actual or potential victims do not have access to lawyers, or cannot fund a claim themselves.

-Help for advisors only.
+Help for advisers only.

 You can contact the Commission for help with a discrimination or human rights issues which you are dealing with.
-Our legal staff can provide you with advise and support.
+Our legal staff can provide you with advice and support.
 We can also consider whether the case might fall within our legal strategy.
 We can tell you what kind of cases we are looking for.
 Contact us at: